varjas/siprefix/README.md

 ```

 #### Non-Base Order Input
-Use of non-base order input requires the value and prefix to be combined into a single string.
+Use of non-base order input requires the value and prefix to be combined into a single `str` type.
-The `value` parameter can be a `str`.

 ```python
 siprefix.scale('0.0000005 a')